-The campus escort service is available upon request from dusk until dawn each day.
+An off-campus escort service to approved locations is available upon request from dusk until dawn each day.
+On-campus walking escorts are available 24 hrs/day.
 Escorts are generally provided within 10-15 minutes of a telephone or walk-up request.
 Escorts are available to all students, employees and their guests.
 Please see the DPS website for a detailed description of this service.